harrisgm/mouse4302.probeFile/README.md

 The `mouse4302.probeFile` package is an AnnotationForge-generated package containing the probe sequence information for MTA-1_0 (ClariomD mouse) array.
 The package contains a `data.frame` containing the necessary probe-level information to run the `GCSscore` differential expression on the following Affymetrix/Thermo-Fisher cchip type:

-Mouse Transcriptome Array (MTA-1_0) / ClariomD Mouse microarray
+Mouse 430 2.0 microarray

-All probe-level information in this file was pulled from the platform design (pd) annotation package (`pd.mouse430.2`) on Bioconductor: https://bioconductor.org/packages/release/data/annotation/html/pd.mta.1.0.html
+All probe-level information in this file was pulled from the platform design (pd) annotation package (`pd.mouse430.2`) on Bioconductor: https://bioconductor.org/packages/release/data/annotation/html/pd.mouse430.2.html

 This probe-level package was created using the `AnnotationForge` package.
 The `AnnotationForge` package required the `getProbeDataAffy` function to be modified to correctly read in the `probeFile` file for newer Affymetrix array types.
 This modified function was saved as `getProbeDataCustom`.
 The customized functions from the `AnnotationForge` package can be found the following github repository: https://github.com/harrisgm/GCSscore-probeFile-functions